maerteijn/python-postnl-locations/README.rst

   my_locations = locations.nearest_locations(postalcode="6821AD")

-Take a look at the `settings.py`_ for more options.
+Take a look at the `settings.py`_ for more options (you can adjust the results with a custom resultstransform claass for example).

 .. _`settings.py`: https://github.com/maerteijn/python-postnl-locations/blob/master/postnl/locations/settings.py